ThiHueLe16/ThiHueLe16/README.md

 Hi there ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Thi Hue Le
 ==================================================================================================================================

-B.Sc in Computer Science Student at TUM
+Computer Science Student at TUM
 ---------------------------------------

 I'm a Computer Science student at TUM (Technical University of Munich).
 I've been on a coding journey for more than 3 years, exploring various aspects of software development.
 I have a passion for building small projects, whether it's a web app, a Python script, or a game – coding is my creative outlet!